The History of Sexuality: Publication history

 Three volumes of The History of Sexuality were published before Foucault's death in 1984.
 The first volume, The Will to Knowledge (previously known as An Introduction in English—Histoire de la sexualité, 1: la volonté de savoir in French) was published in France in 1976, and translated in 1977, focusing primarily on the last two centuries, and the functioning of sexuality as an analytics of power related to the emergence of a science of sexuality, and the emergence of biopower in the West.
-The work was a further development of the account of the interaction of knowledge and power Foucault provided in Discipline and Punish (1975).
+The work was a further development of the account of the "interaction of knowledge" and power Foucault provided in Discipline and Punish (1975).

 According to Arnold Davidson, the back cover of the first volume announced that there would be five forthcoming volumes: Volume 2, The Flesh and the Body, would "concern the prehistory of our modern experience of sexuality, concentrating on the problematization of sex in early Christianity"; Volume 3, The Children's Crusade, would discuss "the sexuality of children, especially the problem of childhood masturbation"; Volume 4, Woman, Mother, Hysteric, would discuss "the specific ways in which sexuality had been invested in the female body"; Volume 5, Perverts, was "planned to investigate exactly what the title named"; and Volume 6, Population and Races, was to examine "the way in which treatises, both theoretical and practical, on the topics of population and race were linked to the history" of "biopolitics."
-Foucault subsequently abandoned this plan.
+Foucault subsequently abandoned this plan, with only the second volume of this original plan emerging as posthumous volume four.

 The second two volumes, The Use of Pleasure (Histoire de la sexualité, II: l'usage des plaisirs) and The Care of the Self (Histoire de la sexualité, III: le souci de soi) dealt with the role of sex in Greek and Roman antiquity.
 The latter volume deals considerably with the ancient technological development of the hypomnema which was used to establish a permanent relationship to oneself.
 Both were published in 1984, the year of Foucault's death, the second volume being translated in 1985, and the third in 1986.